Battlefield Transfers in Coalitional Blotto Games: Introduction

+To better understand the concept of battlefield transfers, let us study an example.
+Consider an election in which Party 1 and Party 2 expend campaign funds across disjoint sets of voting districts in competition against a common adversarial party; each party campaigns with the goal of winning as many seats as possible across all voting districts.
+One might imagine a scheme whereby Party 1 abstains from campaigning for a subset of seats and allows Party 2 to campaign for them instead, thereby \textit{transferring districts} to Party 2.
+However, whether such a transfer strategy could ever be mutually beneficial is not immediately evident.
+Moreover, even if it could be beneficial, it is not clear exactly when such an opportunity might arise or how it might compare to other strategic maneuvers.

-To study these transfers, we adopt the coalitional Blotto framework presented in \cite{kovenock2012coalitional}.
-The model, as shown in Figure \ref{fig:fig1}, describes a three-stage coalitional Colonel Blotto game between two players, who are not necessarily allies, and a common adversary.
+To answer these questions regarding the existence and nature of mutually beneficial joint transfers, we adopt the coalitional Blotto framework presented in \cite{kovenock2012coalitional}.
+The model, as shown in Figure \ref{fig:coalitional_full}, describes a three-stage coalitional Colonel Blotto game.
+The setup of the game is as follows.
+Two players, who are not necessarily allies, compete against a common adversary.
+Before the game begins, it is initialized in a so-called Stage 0.
 The players, referred to as Players 1 and 2, are equipped with budgets $X_1$ and $X_2$, respectively, and the adversary is equipped with a budget $X_A$.
-In the first stage of the game, Player 1 transfers a portion of their budget $\tau_{1 \to 2}^b$ and/or a number of their battlefields $\tau_{1 \to 2}^v$ to Player 2 if doing so would be beneficial.
-In the second stage, the common adversary, having observed this transfer, accordingly determines how to allocate their budget to each of its games against Players 1 and 2.
-In the third and final stage, the disjoint Blotto games are played and the payoffs are realized.
+Player $i \in \{ 1, 2 \}$ competes against the adversary for battlefields that have a total valuation of $\phi_i$, and before the game begins, the values of the battlefields and the agents' budgets are made publicly known.
+The game starts in Stage 1, when Player 1 transfers a portion of their budget $\tau^b$ and a portion of their battlefield valuation $\tau^v$ to Player 2.
+They perform this joint transfer only if it would be mutually beneficial, meaning that each player would acquire greater value in their separate competitions against the adversary than they would have if no transfer occurred.
+In Stage 2, having observed any transfers, the common adversary decides how to best allocate their resources towards each of their games against Players 1 and 2, i.e., they choose $X_{A,1}$, $X_{A,2}$ such that their payoff is maximized, where $X_{A,1} + X_{A,2} \leq X_A$.
+Lastly, in Stage 3, all of the agents deploy their resources, the disjoint Blotto games are played, and the payoffs are realized.

-Within this setting, our work seeks to address the following questions: \begin{itemize} \item Are there ever opportunities for mutually beneficial battlefield transfers, i.e., transfers that strictly benefit both players individually? \item If so, how does the space where such transfers exist compare to the space where mutually beneficial budgetary transfers exist? \item Are there increased opportunities for mutual improvement if players can transfer both their budgets and battlefields? \end{itemize}